Thinking about biking to class this year but don’t know where to start?

 Go on rides- find your community!

 Maybe the best tip we can offer is to find your community.
-From friends to ride with, to brains to pick for advice, a bike community can assist you.
+Find friends to ride with, brains to pick for advice, and a bike community to share with.
 Your college or university may have a bike collective, club, or team that you can join as well.

 Look out for flyers or check Facebook, Instagram, or our BikePGH Community Calendar for group rides, scavenger hunts, or alleycat events.
 Well-established monthly rides like Critical Mass and The PGH Underwear Ride welcome all kinds of riders and bikes, while groups like HSD specialize in mountain biking.